Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 3: Submit the Form

-Submit the form back to the Parish Clerk of Court’s office, and a name certificate will be provided.
+If you submit the form back to the Parish Clerk of Court’s office, a name certificate will be provided.

 If you would prefer to have a someone else research DBA name availability and file the required forms, Bizee and LegalZoom offer a DBA registration service for $99, plus state fees.